geodynamics/burnman/docs/calibrants.rst

 BurnMan includes a Calibrant class for this purpose.
 A Calibrant is defined by a volumetric equation of state (EOS) and accompanying parameters.
 It may or may not be temperature dependent.

+See :ref:`ref-api-calibrant-database` for a list of built-in calibrants available in BurnMan.